Lorti/manu.ninja/src/pages/2017-11-22-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 }
 ~~~

+The player's ship is constantly sailing further along the circle surrounding the island.
+To update the ship's position we need to convert the player's polar coordinates and account for the direction the ship's heading.

 ~~~js
 ship.rotation.z = state.getIn(['player', 'angle']) - (state.getIn(['player', 'direction']) > 0 ?
 0 : Math.PI);
 const position = polarToCartesian(state.getIn(['player', 'angle']), state.getIn(['player', 'radius']));